BevansJohn/CometCommerce/README.md

-# CometCommerce is a eCommerce platform giving you the flexibility to make your own store.
+# TL:DR: CometCommerce is a eCommerce platform giving you the flexibility to make your own store.
+Why is that? well